pedro-rendeiro/FMDP-Visualizer/README.md

 ## Dependencies
 Requirements: `graphviz` and `wxPython`.

-On Windows, using Conda, one can install with:
+Using Conda on Windows, one can install these dependencies with:

 ```
 conda install graphviz